hithamohan8-cpu/AI-HEALTH-AGENT/README.md

 Personalized Meal Plans: Breakfast, Lunch, and Dinner tailored for medical conditions.

 Food Recommendations: Suggests foods for weight loss, muscle gain, or maintenance; supports vegan, vegetarian, and non-vegetarian diets.

+AI-Health-Agent

+AI-Health-Agent is an AI-powered assistant that creates personalized meal plans for people with Diabetes and Gastritis.
+It provides healthy, safe, and tailored food recommendations based on diet preferences, fitness goals, age, gender, and activity level.

+🌟 Key Features

+Personalized meal plans for Breakfast, Lunch, and Dinner

+Supports weight loss, muscle gain, or maintenance

+Vegan, vegetarian, and non-vegetarian options

+Diabetes-friendly and stomach-friendly meals

+Meal reminders, recipe suggestions, and weekly tracking

+Export plans as PDF

+Stay healthy, manage your diet, and achieve your fitness goals effortlessly!